Campus Improvement Plan

 Recruit, support, retain teachers and principals, Build a foundation of reading and math, Improve low-performing schools

-Strategy 2: Our Intervention specialist will work with leadership to align and assist with academic, behavior, and discipline systems and provide whole group , small group, and individualized lessons.
+Strategy 2: Our intervention specialist will work with leadership to align and assist with academic, behavior, and discipline systems as well as provide whole group , small group, and individualized lessons.

 Strategy's Expected Result/Impact: This targeted support will be accomplished through weekly/monthly data analysis, Response to Intervention plans, and Student Support Committees.